-- Complete online application. - Graduation from a regionally accredited four year academic institution with a bachelor's degree; - Minimum grade point average of a 3.0 or a GRE score of at least 290 (or equivalent percentile), or, if the applicant has more recently graduated from a regionally accredited law, medical, business or other professional, graduate or doctoral academic program, the equivalent class ranking or grade point average at such professional school; - Strong personal statement of purpose (2-3 typed pages) that describes the applicant's reasons for applying to the program, qualifications, and post-graduate goals. - Three (3) letters of recommendation from the following areas: academic, employment, and character.
-Letters from the applicant's pastor, employer, former faculty, or other persons familiar with the applicant's character, experience, and potential to benefit from graduate study are acceptable. - Interview with and written acceptance by the Program Director. - FBI background check is required prior to the end of the first semester of enrollment (done through the CNU Security Office). - Applicants not satisfying either the grade point average or the GRE requirements may be conditionally admitted to the Master of Arts in Social Entrepreneurship degree program at the discretion of the Program Director.
+- Complete online application. - Graduation from a regionally accredited four-year academic institution with a bachelor's degree; - Minimum grade point average of a 3.0 or a GRE score of at least 290 (or equivalent percentile), or, if the applicant has more recently graduated from a regionally accredited law, medical, business or other professional, graduate or doctoral academic program, the equivalent class ranking or grade point average at such professional school; - Strong personal statement of purpose (2-3 typed pages) that describes the applicant's reasons for applying to the program, qualifications, and post-graduate goals. - Three (3) letters of recommendation from the following areas: academic, employment, and character.
+Letters from the applicant's pastor, employer, former faculty, or other persons

+- Interview with and written acceptance by the Program Director. - FBI background check is required prior to the end of the first semester of enrollment (done through the CNU Security Office). - Applicants not satisfying either the grade point average or the GRE requirements may be conditionally admitted to the Master of Arts in Social Entrepreneurship degree program at the discretion of the Program Director.
 A student who completes the first three courses of the graduate program with an average of "B" or higher will be granted full admission.
 A student who fails to satisfy this conditional admission requirement will be suspended from the program for a year and then may petition for readmission into the program.